The Right Type of Flooring for Every Room in Your Home

 Top Choice: Solid Wood

-By this we mean prefinished wood flooring such as the 14 products we tested (10 of which earned Very Good or Good scores overall), as well as unfinished wood flooring, which gets sanded and finished on site.
+By this we mean prefinished wood flooring, such as the 12 products we tested (seven of which earned Very Good or Good scores overall) as well as unfinished wood flooring, which gets sanded and finished on site.
 (CR does not test unfinished floors because much of what we analyze is related to the finish.)

 There are plenty of reasons to opt for prefinished planks.
-You won’t have dust from sanding or fumes from finishing to contend with during installation; depending on how it’s installed, you might be able to walk on the floors right away; and prefinished flooring also tends to be less expensive.
+You won’t have dust from sanding or fumes from finishing to contend with during installation; depending on how it’s installed, you might be able to walk on the floors right away.
+Prefinished flooring also tends to be less expensive.
 Perhaps most important, the factory-applied finishes are significantly tougher-wearing than what your contractor would be likely to apply once the floor is installed.

 Runner-Up: Engineered Wood

 Though it mimics the look of solid wood, engineered wood flooring has just a thin veneer of finished wood, such as oak or maple, attached to a plywoodlike substrate.
 Engineered wood provides several significant advantages over solid wood.
-The varieties we tested cost $4 per square foot, on average; prefinished solid wood averages $5.86 per square foot.
-And with an engineered product, you can affordably get an exotic wood species, such as Brazilian walnut or tigerwood, both of which tend to be more scratch- and dent-resistant than oak or maple.
+The varieties we tested cost $4.52 per square foot, on average; prefinished solid wood in our tests averages $5.47 per square foot.
+And with an engineered product, you may be able to afford an exotic wood species, such as Brazilian walnut or tigerwood, both of which tend to be more scratch- and dent-resistant than oak or maple.

-Engineered wood floors are also less susceptible to seasonal shrinking and swelling because the layers in the plywood backing are arranged with their grain in alternating directions.
+Engineered wood floors are also less susceptible to seasonal shrinking and swelling because the underlying support structure is designed to be more stable than solid wood.
 Some can even be installed directly over a concrete subfloor, which isn’t always possible with solid wood.
 In fact, engineered flooring is often low-profile enough to install over an existing floor—representing a huge potential savings.
 Still, this choice lacks the longevity of solid wood, particularly for the (very) long haul.
 In certain household environments, a wood floor might need refinishing every decade or two.
-Most engineered products can be refinished just once (depending on the thickness of the top “wear” layer), vs. solid wood, which can be refinished four or five times.
+Some engineered products can be refinished just once (depending on the thickness of the top “wear” layer), whereas solid wood can be refinished four or five times.

-Of the 14 engineered wood products we tested, we recommend only one.
+Of the 18 engineered wood products we tested, we recommend two, both from Lumber Liquidators.

 Enclosed Porch or Sunroom